-A video has an intrinsic dynamic given by the sequence of frames, which makes HMNN suitable to one-step ahead prediction video's frame.
+A video has an intrinsic dynamic given by the sequence of frames, which makes HMNN suitable for a one-step-ahead prediction video's frame.
 Here we consider the video of a waving flag.

-The preprocessing phase is similar to MNIST: the video is converted in a sequence of frames in grayscale that are additionally divided by 126 and put in a vector form.
+The preprocessing phase is similar to MNIST: the video is converted into a sequence of frames in greyscale that are additionally divided by 126 and put in a vector form.
 We then reduce the dimension with PCA (130 principal components).
 We use $300$ frames in total, validate on the frames from $100$ to $150$ and test on the last $150$ frames.
 Note that we have a single video available, hence we need to perform validation and test online, meaning that validation and test sets are also part of the training, but they are not seen in advance.
-Precisely, during validation we train on the full path from $1$ to $150$, we make predictions on the frames from $100$ to $150$ using HMNN from time $99$ to $149$ and then we compute \eqref{eq:metric} on the considered path.
-Once the validation score is available, we make model-selection and we continue the training on the next frames to get the performance on the test set equivalently.
+Precisely, during validation we train on the full path from $1$ to $150$, we make predictions on the frames from $100$ to $150$ using HMNN from time $99$ to $149$ and then we compute the associated metric on the considered path.
+Once the validation score is available, we perform model selection and continue the training on the next frames to get the performance on the test set.
 As explained in the main paper, we train sequentially on a sliding window that includes 36 frames.

 Consider a fully Gaussian HMNN with a simple architecture of three layers with 500, 20, 500 rectified linear units, the vectorized previous frame as input and the vectorized current frame as output, and an MSE loss.
 We apply Variational DropConnect to all the linear layers.
-The parameters $\alpha \in \{0.25,0.5,0.75\}$, $p \in \{0.3,0.8,1\}$, $\pi=\{0.25,0.5,0.75\}$ are chosen according to the validation set.
-For the other parameters, we find that setting $\log(\sigma) =2, \log(c)= 8, \gamma = 10^{-4}, N=1$ performs the best.
+The parameters $\alpha \in \{0.25,0.5,0.75\}$, $\gamma^v \in \{0.3,0.8,1\}$, $\phi=\{0.25,0.5,0.75\}$ are chosen according to the validation set.
+For the other parameters, we find that setting $\log(\sigma) =2, \log(c)= 8, l = 10^{-4}, N=1$ performs the best.
 We train for 150 epochs on each sliding window